What is a black hole?

 8. If you were to fall into a black hole, the theory suggests that gravity would stretch you out like spaghetti.

 Once you reach the event horizon of a black hole there is no going back, it’s a point of no return.
-From there, the black hole will start to stretch you long, like a spaghetti.
-This process of matter stretched like spaghetti in dense gravitational fields is called as spaghettification.
+From there, the black hole will start to stretch you long, like spaghetti.
+This process of matter stretched like spaghetti in dense gravitational fields is called spaghettification.

-If you were to fall into a black hole, your feet will be attracted more towards the black hole then your head and hence you will be stretched as the gravity will affect each part of your body differently.
+If you were to fall into a black hole, your feet will be attracted more towards the black hole than your head and hence you will be stretched as the gravity will affect each part of your body differently.

 9. Time slows down near the event horizon of the black hole.

-The theory of relativity says, speed of light is constant and everything else is relative.
+The theory of relativity says, the speed of light is constant and everything else is relative.
 Hence gravity and time are relative too.
 You may think, at the event horizon, with the gravitational pull, time would go faster, but in reality, time passes by slowly.

 As you reach the event horizon, you are moving at such high speeds due to the strong gravitational force from the black hole, that time will slow down.
 Also, gravity wraps time.
 Hence, for an outside observer, a body falling into a black hole, may take an infinite amount of time to cross the event horizon, but for the body falling into the black hole, time passes by finitely.
 This is how time measurements change near the black hole.